Florida Documentary Stamp Tax

 • Documents that transfer an interest in Florida real property, such as deeds; and

-Reference: Chapter 201, Florida Statutes
+Reference: Chapter 201, Florida Statutes (F.S.)

-Deeds and Other Documents that Transfer an Interest in Florida Real Property
+Deeds and Other Documents That Transfer an Interest in Florida Real Property

 Deeds and other documents that transfer an interest in Florida real property are subject to documentary stamp tax.
 Regardless of where the deed or other document is signed and delivered, documentary stamp tax is due.
 The amount of tax due is computed based on the consideration for the transfer.
 All parties to the document are liable for the tax regardless of which party agrees to pay the tax.
 If a party is exempt, the tax must be paid by a non-exempt party.

-Reference: Section 201.02(1)(a), Florida Statutes
+Reference: Section 201.02(1)(a), F.S.

 Tax Rate